 When staring down the barrel of a full-blown Recession, it’s easy to let fear paralyze you.
 The stock market is hitting record lows, the unemployment rate record highs, and you’re caught in the middle.
 Often feeling lost, helpless, and terrified to make the wrong move.

-If you’re like most small business owners and have found yourself on the proverbial short-end of the SBA stimulus program stick, these five strategies for entrepreneurs will give you a fighting chance for surviving the 2020 Recession.
+If you’re like most small business owners and have found yourself on the proverbial short-end of the SBA stimulus program stick, these five strategies for entrepreneurs will give you a fighting chance for survival.
 They are the exact methods I used to grow my company from $500,000 in sales to $5 million in sales during the 2008 Recession.

 2020 Recession Strategy #1: Embrace NEW